“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 The deeper journey begins within—in silence, in breath, in awareness.

-They say every true journey begins when comfort ends.
+IT has been said that a journey begins when comfort ends.
 Naciketas learned this early.
 He was just a boy—twelve, perhaps thirteen—but life had already carved honesty into his eyes.
 He could see through things most people spend their whole lives avoiding.

 His father, Vajashrava, was performing a sacred ritual, a grand ceremony meant to display devotion and spiritual merit.
 Priests chanted.
 Fires blazed.
 Offerings of cloth, grains, garlands, and cows were arranged in ceremonial rows.
 To an untrained eye, it looked holy.
 But Naciketas watched closely.
 The cows being offered were old, weak, and unable to give milk—gifts that appeared generous yet carried no true value.
 Something in him refused to pretend this was noble.